|

 Where baseball is still viewed as a game, not a business as some

-hours you can relax and let the game of baseball take you back to the
+relax and let the game of baseball take you back to the days of your

 was taken from April Malueg’s “Take Me Out to the Ball Game” book, Marion